Shadow of the Son

 Stanley

 "Nothing comes free, and it's more a question of how far we will compromise our standards, rather than if we will.
-Such men are pitiless, and they will maneuver us to give away far more than we would like, and in many cases, far more than we can afford.
-To succeed, we often feel that we must beat them at their own game, which means that over time we end up looking in the mirror and see their image staring back."
+Such men are pitiless, and they will maneuver us to give away far more than we would like, and in many cases, far more than we can afford."

 John Sr.